stylo-kit/stylokit.com/README.md

-# Stylokit.com Public Website done in Nuxt 3
+# Stylokit.com Public Website

+Framer & figma templates are listed here.

+To see code templates, go to stylokit.dev.